maxtherocket/spooky-element/README.md

 # spooky-element

-A very lightweight, jQuery-like wrapper for DOM elements, with a lot of functionality.
+A very lightweight wrapper for DOM elements, with a lot of functionality.

 Makes working with DOM elements a little less scary :)